-Almost every patient that I saw last week in my dermatology practice had dry skin; chapped hands, scaly arms and legs and some folks even had early signs of dry skin eczema (itchy red scaly patches).
+Almost every patient that I saw last week in my dermatology practice needed advice on winter skin care.
+They had dry skin; chapped hands, scaly arms and legs and some folks even had early signs of dry skin eczema (itchy red scaly patches).
+That's because.....

 When the weather turns cold and you turn on your indoor heater, it’s time to start a good practice of hydrating skin care!

-- Cleansing your skin without stripping all its natural oils
+- Cleanse your skin without stripping all its natural oils

-- Moisturizing immediately after cleansing with an effective product
+- Moisturize your skin immediately after cleansing with an effective product

 These 2 steps are simple, the tricky part is knowing how to actually pick the right products and how to use them effectively.